 We provide the highest level of intensive care to sick and premature newborns.
 In fact, we rank among one of the best in neonatal care among children's hospitals, according to U.S. News & World Report.

-We provide a quiet and nurturing environment that closely mimics the womb with subdued lighting and noise; slow, gentle motions when treating preemies; and swaddling to provide a sense of security and flexion.
+Among the common prenatal conditions we treat are breathing, intestinal and surgical problems, congenital heart defects, prematurity, and very low birth weight.
+To do this, we provide a quiet and nurturing environment that closely mimics the womb with subdued lighting and noise; slow, gentle motions when treating preemies; and swaddling to provide a sense of security.

 Research has shown that these practices result in:

-Other initiatives are less high tech, but equally proven.
-Kangaroo Care, or skin-to-skin contact between parent and newborn, has been found to stabilize vital signs, such as heart and respiratory rates, and lessen the need for oxygen, while also encouraging bonding.
+We also encourage Kangaroo Care, or skin-to-skin contact between parent and newborn.
+This has been shown to stabilize vital signs, such as heart and respiratory rates, and lessen the need for oxygen, while also encouraging bonding.

 Interim Director, Division of Neonatology; Medical Director, Akron NICUs; Clinical Professor of Pediatrics - Northeastern Ohio Medical University